Blog

 Why Pathology Lab Management Teams are Under Pressure

 The COVID-19 pandemic served as a powerful reminder of the importance of anytime, anywhere access to critical information, especially in healthcare.
 For medical laboratories, it underscored the urgent need for remote, digital-first collaboration.
-Even when lab staff couldn’t be onsite, the demand for accurate and timely test results never stopped.
-Lab leaders quickly recognized that modern diagnostic lab software must ensure seamless access and delivery of results, because in most cases, these results drive the decisions that shape patient care.
+Even when lab staff was unable to be on-site, the demand for accurate and timely test results never stopped.

+Lab leaders quickly recognized that modern diagnostic lab software, especially lab organization software like laboratory information systems, must ensure seamless access and delivery of results, because in most cases, these results drive the decisions that shape patient care.

-Adding pressure to an already stressed industry is the fact that staffing numbers aren’t keeping up with the rising test demand.
+Adding pressure to an already stressed industry is the fact that staffing numbers aren't keeping up with rising test demand.
 Some estimate that the industry is short 20,000 to 25,000 laboratory technologists.

 On-Demand Webinar: Beat Pathologist Burnout & Combat Staffing Shortages